Effective Date: June 26, 2017

 (10) Apply requirements in NPR 7150.2 to software activities developed in-house, contracted directly, or subcontracted from a NASA prime contractor.

 (11) Ensure that security risks in space flight systems are identified and security risk mitigations are planned for these systems in the Project Protection Plan.

 k.
 The IV&V Program Manager shall:

 (1) Establish and manage the Agency's software IV&V services and procedures.

 (2) Establish, maintain, and report on the results of IV&V services and findings.

-(4) Determine and document the services provided by the NASA IV&V Facility on projects selected for IV&V by the NASA Chief, Safety and Mission Assurance.
+(4) Determine and document the services provided by the NASA IV&V Facility on projects.

 l.
-The governing IT Program/Project Management Boards shall review program and project software processes and products including, but not limited to, evidence of conformance to this policy; use of insight/oversight; use of IV&V and other trusted verifications (e.g., independent assessments and peer reviews); and risk mitigation processes, as appropriate, based on program/project consequences of failure, risk, complexity, life span, size, and cost.
+The Program/Project Management Boards shall review program and project software processes and products including, but not limited to, evidence of conformance to this policy; use of insight/oversight; use of IV&V and other trusted verifications (e.g., independent assessments and peer reviews); and risk mitigation processes based on program/project consequences of failure, risk, complexity, life span, size, and cost.

 m.
 The Assistant Administrator for Diversity and Equal Opportunity shall provide assistance, advice, and coordination to ensure compliance with equal opportunity requirements regarding the accessibility of electronic information and information technology, including software, for persons with disabilities.